Neil Finn: Film and television

 Finn has contributed solo music to various film and TV soundtracks including Rain, Boston Legal, Boston Public, The Waiting Game, Antz, and Sports Night.
 In 2012, Finn recorded the song "Song of the Lonely Mountain", which was featured in the end credits of Peter Jackson's film adaptation The Hobbit: An Unexpected Journey.

 Finn had a cameo acting role on the BBC Radio series Flight of the Conchords.

 In 2023, Finn provided a voice cameo for the Australian children's TV series Bluey in the third season.

 Personal life

 Finn married Sharon Dawn Johnson in February 1982.
-Finn and his wife have two sons, Liam Finn and Elroy Finn.
-Both are musicians.
+Finn and his wife have two sons, Liam and Elroy Finn.

 Solo discography

 This discography relates to solo releases by Neil Finn only.
 See Split Enz discography, Crowded House discography and The Finn Brothers' discography for other related works.